 You’ll be taking quite a few rides in tricycles during your time in the Philippines, especially in the smaller towns where there are no taxi cabs.
 Tricycles are essentials motorbike sidecars and they have minimal luggage space.
 So the driver will either tie your bag onto the back with some twine or throw it on the roof rack.
 Better to pack in luggage that has some flexibility and can take a bit of a beating.

 The Philippines aren’t exactly conveniently located, especially if you are coming from the US.
 Bring a travel pillow on your flight so you can get some shut-eye during that long flight.
+It packs down small so it’s easy to fit this travel pillow in your suitcase.

 Universal Travel Adapter

-The outlets in the Philippines fit type A, B and C. The standard voltage is 220 V and the standard frequency is 60 Hz.
+The outlets in the Philippines fit type A, B, and C. The standard voltage is 220 V and the standard frequency is 60 Hz.
 Meaning you won’t need an adaptor if you are coming from America, China, Japan, or Europe.
 However you may find that having a universal adapter with multiple USB ports comes in handy so you can charge multiple gadgets all at once.

 Waterproof Cell Phone Case